 Vampires & Werewolves

 Get both, and you can create the spooky, haunted town of your dreams, filled with epic vampire and werewolf battles – or even a star-crossed romance, if you’re keen.
-Both game packs include new horror-themed worlds, plenty of iconic characters (vampire Caleb Vatore is a very judgy standout), and a host of new gameplay challenges.
+Both game packs include new horror-themed worlds, plenty of iconic characters, and a host of new gameplay challenges.

 They also give the game a sense of progression, with each supernatural Sim gaining points for performing special acts.
 Level them up enough, and you’ll be able to unlock a bunch of new in-game interactions, including hypnosis spells for vampires, and the ability to… pee outside for werewolves.
 The possibilities are endless.